distant-gradient/bestwhatsappgroups.app/_rawposts/2019-09-28-whatsapp-stickers.md

 </ol>

 <br/>
-Now that we've shown you how to send whatsapp stickers to your loved ones, we would now like to talk about how you can create your own personalized whatsapp stickers, since many of you are interested in creating custom whatsapp stickers to showcase your own creativity and feel proud.
+Now that we've shown you how to send whatsapp stickers to your loved ones, we would now like to talk about how you can create your personal whatsapp sticker, since many of you are interested in creating custom whatsapp stickers to showcase your own creativity and feel proud.

-## Create custom WhatsApp Stickers
+## Create personal sticker for WhatsApp

-To create your own stickers, the following criteria needs to be met with:
+To create personal whatsapp sticker, the following criteria needs to be met with:

 <ul><li> Each sticker must be an image with a transparent background </li>
 <li> Stickers must comply with 512x512 pixels </li>